India pale ale: History

-The pale ales of the early 18th century were lightly hopped and quite different from today's pale ales.
-By the mid-18th century, pale ale was brewed mostly with coke-fired malt, which produced less smoking and roasting of barley in the malting process, and hence produced a paler beer.
-One variety was October beer, a pale well-hopped brew popular among the landed gentry, who brewed it domestically; once brewed, it was intended to cellar two years.
+The pale ales of the early 18th century were lightly hopped and were quite different from modern pale ales.
+By the mid-18th century, pale ale was often brewed with a coke-fired malt, which produced less smoking and roasting of barley in the malting process, and hence produced a lighter hued pale ale.
+One variety was Old ale, a pale well-hopped brew popular among the landed gentry, who brewed it domestically; once brewed, it was intended to age in a cellar for two years.

 Among the first brewers known to export beer to India was George Hodgson's Bow Brewery, on the Middlesex-Essex boundary.
 Its beers became popular among East India Company traders' provisions in the late 18th century for being two miles up the Lea from the East India Docks, (Note: The Bow Brewery was on the west bank, south of Bow bridge with a wharf opposite.) and Hodgson's liberal credit line of 18 months.
-Ships exported this beer to India, among them his October beer, which benefited exceptionally from conditions of the voyage and was highly regarded among its consumers in India.
-The brewery came into the control of Hodgson's son early in the next century, (Note: Mark Hodgson died in 1810, leaving the Bow Brewery in the care of a trust.
+Ships exported this beer to India, among them his old ale, which benefited exceptionally from conditions of the voyage and was highly regarded among its consumers in India.
+The brewery came into the control of Hodgson's son early in the next century.
+(Note: Mark Hodgson died in 1810, leaving the Bow Brewery in the care of a trust.
 His only surviving son, Frederick, took control of the brewery in 1819.)

 Burton breweries lost their export market in Continental Europe, including Scandinavia and Russia, when the Napoleonic blockade was imposed, and were seeking a new export market for their beer.

 Best India Pale Ale, bottled expressly for export by A. W. Palmer & Co.

 At the behest of the East India Company, Allsopp's brewery's chief maltser, Job Goodhead, developed a strongly-hopped pale ale in the style of Hodgson's for export to India.
 Other Burton brewers, including Bass and Salt and Co, followed Allsopp's lead, taking advantage of Burton water in brewing similar beers.
 (Note: The water of Burton on Trent contains a very high concentration of sulphate which accentuates the bitterness of beer.
 See Daniels, Foster, and Cornell.)

 London East End brewer Charrington's trial shipments of hogsheads of "India Ale" to Madras and Calcutta in 1827 proved successful and a regular trade emerged with the key British agents and retailers: Griffiths & Co in Madras; Adam, Skinner and Co. in Bombay and Bruce, Allen & Co. in Calcutta.

 Early IPAs were only slightly higher in alcohol than other beers brewed then, but more of the wort was fermented, meaning few residual sugars, and they were heavily hopped.
 While IPAs were formulated to survive long voyages by sea better than other styles of the time, porter was also successfully shipped to India and California.

 By the 1860s, India pale ales were widely brewed in England, and they were much more attenuated and hopped than porters and ales.